Apologetics, Culture, etc.

 Plain Talk.
 Publication edited by Robert F. Turner, 1964-1984.
 Index.

 Restoration Movement History.
+Scott Harp.
 Includes location of burial sites and grave markers for many preachers of the RM.

 Restoration Serials Index.
 Improved search format of periodicals & lectures.